 Any departure from the following should be considered a fault, and the seriousness with which the fault should be regarded should be in exact proportion to its degree and its effect upon the health and welfare of the dog and on the dog’s ability to perform its traditional work.

-The Miniature Schnauzer was developed in Germany, probably resulting from crosses between the Standard Schnauzer and the Affenpinscher during the last decade of the 19th century.
-Black Spitz-type dogs and even Poodles have also been suggested as possible ancestors of the breed.
+The Miniature Schnauzer was developed in Germany, probably resulting, in part, from crosses between the Standard Schnauzer and the Affenpinscher during the last decade of the 19th century.
+Black Spitz-type dogs, and even Poodles, have also been suggested as possible ancestors of the breed.
 The first Miniature Schnauzer was registered in Germany in 1898, but the breed did not arrive in the United States until 1924.

 Although the breed was probably developed as a ratter, most Miniature Schnauzers today are primarily companion dogs.
 They have not lost their working abilities, however, and continue to excel in all performance events.